Vodafone: Vodafone Group: 2000 to present

 In June 2023, it was announced that Vodafone UK would merge with Three UK; Vodafone would own 51% of the combined company, and CK Hutchison Holdings 49%.
 Once approved by regulators, the merger created a group with 27 million mobile customers.
 On 3 July 2024, Vodafone and Virgin Media O2 announced they would extend their network-sharing deal into the mid-2030s, including a spectrum shift to aid Vodafone's $19 billion merger with Three UK, which faced a Competition and Markets Authority (CMA) investigation.
-The deal, involved selling some of its combined 59% of the best 5G spectrum to Virgin Media O2, to address regulatory concerns about reducing mobile networks from four to three in Britain.
+The deal involved selling some of its combined 59% of the best 5G spectrum to Virgin Media O2, to address regulatory concerns about reducing mobile networks from four to three in Britain.
 Vodafone pledged a £11 billion investment in 5G if the merger was approved, asserting the merger would strengthen competition.
-In November 2024, the CMA provisionally concluded that the Vodafone and Three Merger could go ahead, if both companies made price promises for consumers and committed to boosting the UK's 5G rollout.
+In November 2024, the CMA provisionally concluded that the Vodafone and Three merger could go ahead, if both companies made price promises for consumers and committed to boosting the UK's 5G rollout.

 In June 2024, Vodafone Group sold an 18% stake in Indian company Indus Towers, raising $1.82 billion to reduce its debt.
 Initially planning to sell a 10% stake, strong investor demand led Vodafone to nearly double the sale.
 Bharti Airtel increased its stake in Indus to about 49% by purchasing around 1% of the shares.
 The sale generated 153 billion rupees and reduced Vodafone's stake in Indus from 21.5% to 3.1%.
 In November 2024, Vodafone Group announced plans to sell its remaining 3.1% stake in Indus Towers to Bharti Airtel for approximately $166 million (13.8 billion Indian rupees).
 The sale was part of Vodafone's ongoing strategy to simplify its portfolio and focus on core markets.
 The transaction was expected to be completed in the fourth quarter of the 2024 fiscal year, subject to regulatory approvals.
 In January 2025, it was announced that the remaining shares had been sold.

-In December 2024, the Competition and Markets Authority (CMA) approved the merger of Vodafone UK and Three UK, forming the country's largest mobile network.
+In December 2024, the Competition and Markets Authority approved the merger of Vodafone UK and Three UK, forming the country's largest mobile network.
 Despite concerns about potential price increases, the CMA's approval was conditional on significant investments in 5G infrastructure and legally binding commitments to improve services.
 These included capping mobile tariffs and offering set contractual terms to mobile virtual network operators for three years.
 The CMA and Ofcom will oversee the implementation of these commitments, ensuring consumer protections are maintained.
+In May 2026, Vodafone paid CK Hutchison £4.3 billion in cash and took full ownership of the merged company.